As with everything in life, all good things come to an end.

 Well, good question.
-With the change in seasons the chance for inclement weather increases in most regions.
-Since most of our products are water-based (excluding EkoFlo and TrowelPave), wet material and conditions can have a great effect on your project’s outcome.
+With the change in seasons, the chance for inclement weather increases in most regions.
+Since most of our products are water-based (excluding EkoFlo and TrowelPave), wet materials and conditions can have a great effect on your project’s outcome.
 As well, with EkoFlo and TrowelPave, accounting for wet material and conditions during the installation process is also a key factor to consider.

 Wet material concerns for water-based products:

-Heaters and surface fans in these areas can be used to help aid with evaporation/curing, but once more we’re playing a game of chance with the weather and adding variables that can affect your project’s results.
-We highly recommend to wait for a more optimal time-window to start any project.
+Heaters and surface fans in these areas can be used to help aid with evaporation/curing, but once more, we’re playing a game of chance with the weather and adding variables that can affect your project’s results.
+We highly recommend waiting for a more optimal time window to start any project.

 BONUS INFO- PROPER STORAGE